publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 Each item is an object with a single property:

 -  ``id`` - **mandatory** - an identifier for the supported standard, regulation, framework or system.
-It is either a publiccode alias in the form ``alias:<name>`` (e.g. ``alias:gdpr``), resolved through the publiccode alias registry, or any other valid URI (URL or URN) referencing the resource directly.
+It is either an alias in the form ``alias:<name>`` (e.g. ``alias:gdpr``), resolved through the :ref:`list of aliases <aliases-list>`, or any other valid URI (URL or URN) referencing the resource directly.

-   An ``alias:`` value MUST exist in the publiccode alias registry.
+   An ``alias:`` value MUST exist in the
+   :ref:`list of aliases <aliases-list>`.
 An unknown alias is an error.
-A non-alias value MUST be a syntactically valid URI.
+   Any other value MUST be a syntactically valid URI.
 A value that is well formed but not otherwise known is accepted as is.

 Example: